catenarytransit/.github/profile/README.md

 **Beware of any impersonation attempts of our GitHub account!
 This is our only page, as shown via the verification tag linking to https://catenarymaps.org/ or vice versa, from our site to this GitHub account.**

+Packages on crates.io must be published by https://crates.io/users/kylerchin to be valid.
+No other users's packages are associated with Catenary Transit Initiatives.
+In the event of name-squatting by a malicious user or if our package isn't on crates.io, please refer to the package in your `Cargo.toml` directly to our GitHub page.

 Security vulnerabilities can be disclosed to `contact@catenarymaps.org`
 </div>